Semigroups of $sl_3(\mathbb{C})$ tensor product invariants: Description of

-We dualize this definition to form honeycomb graphs corresponding to elements of $Q_{\tree}(sl_m(\C)).$ Each weighting in $Q_3(sl_m(\C))$ is dualized to a honeycomb, and honeycombs which are compatible by condition $(2)$ above can be glued along the "stitching" added in between the BZ triangles.
+We dualize this definition to form honeycomb graphs corresponding to elements of $Q_{\tree}(sl_m(\C)).$ Each weighting in $Q_3(sl_m(\C))$ is dualized to a honeycomb, and honeycombs which are compatible by condition $(2)$ above can be glued along the "stitching" added in between the BZ triangles, see Figures \ref{fig:HIVEquilt} and \ref{fig:HIVEquilt2}.
+Notice in Figure \ref{fig:HIVEquilt2}, the left boundry entries on the top and bottom triangle both sum to $1$, and the right hand side entries both sum to $0$, ensuring that these triangles can be glued along the boundary.